Noncommutative Bennett and Rosenthal inequalities: Illustration in compressed sensing

 where $|S|$ denotes the number of set $T$ with $|T|\le s$.
 Note that

 It follows that

-Assume $s\le {n}/2$.
+Assume $s\le{n}/2$.
 Since $|S|\le s{n\choose s}+1\le s(ne/s)^s$, if

-then with probability at least $1-s^2({ne}/{s})^se^{-{t^2}/{(2C^2e)}}$ we can recover \emph{all} $s$-sparse signal $f$ from its Fourier measurements $\Phi f$.
+then with probability at least $1-s^2({ne}/{s})^se^{-{t^2}/{(2C^2e)}}$, we can recover \textit{all} $s$-sparse signal $f$ from its Fourier measurements $\Phi f$.
 From here we are able to obtain different bounds for $k$ and the corresponding probabilities of success.
-As an illustration, we have the following result.
+As an illustration, we have the following result. \begin{prop} Assume $s \le{n}/2$.
+Let $M>0$ be a precision constant and $n$ be a large integer such that